-Health Care and Medicare
+Health Care and Social Security

-Affordable Health Care for All Americans
+Affordable Health Care for All Americans & Social Security

 As a member of the Committee on Ways and Means, which has jurisdiction over Medicare policy, he has supported efforts to extend coverage to under- and un-insured people; strengthen consumer protections and benefits for our most vulnerable citizens; protect and improve Medicare and Medicare Advantage; and improve the delivery of care to all.
 He promotes investments and innovations in medical research and is working to maximize the medical and societal benefits from that research.

 Oregon has a history of providing different models for quality health care.
 During his time in office, Congressman Blumenauer has met with over 3,000 stakeholders from around Oregon through regular health care roundtables to understand what Oregon does right.
 He champions these Oregon initiatives at the federal level to support a model of care that better coordinates services, transforming our system to one that proactively promotes health and wellness.

 Congressman Blumenauer is proud of his vote in favor of historic health care reform legislation, the Patient Protection and Affordable Care Act (ACA).
 This new law improves access, quality, and affordability of health care for all Americans.

 It has become increasingly clear, however, that the ACA alone will not resolve health inequality or guarantee access to care.
 As a member of the Medicare for All Caucus, Congressman Blumenauer believes that ultimately the United States needs a truly universal, single-payer health care system to hurdle the biggest barriers to an ideal healthcare system—cost, quality and access.
 He’s helped introduce H.R.
 676, the Expanded and Improved Medicare for All Act, which establishes a single-payer health care system.